V-k-1/SDSS-ML-classification/README.md

 I visualise the decision surfaces of each model to better understand their complexities.

-By performing a Bayesian analysis of feature, I explain why Naive Bias achieves the highest accuracy.
+By performing a Bayesian analysis of the features, I explain why Naive Bias achieves the highest accuracy.